If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Grammar is mostly ignored

 Both Pimsleur and Rosetta Stone don’t touch on grammar much.
-For Rosetta Stone, it’s pretty much impossible to explain grammar because everything is taught in the language you’re learning and with pictures.
+For Rosetta Stone, it’s pretty much impossible to explain grammar because everything is taught in the language you’re learning, by matching words with pictures.

 The people at Pimsleur have simply decided that teaching other things is more important.